Reformulating Energy Storage Capacity Accreditation Problem with Marginal Reliability Impact: Energy Storage Dispatch Model

 \subsection{Reliability Dispatch}

 Assume each Monte Carlo experiment will sample a profile of available capacity during the observation period $\mathcal{T} := \{1,2,...,T\}$.
-The net capacity surplus is used for storage charging decisions to capture the adaptability of energy storage under the reliability dispatch model, which is defined below. \begin{definition}[Net Capacity Surplus] Let $C_t(k)$ be a possible value of total available capacity except for energy storage during time interval $t$ for the $k$-th Monte Carlo experiment, where $N_p$ Monte Carlo experiment profiles are generated independently with equal probability contribution.
-The \emph{net capacity surplus} is defined as the total available capacity except for energy storage minus the demand.
-The net capacity surplus at time interval $t$ of $k$-th Monte Carlo experiment can be expressed as:
+The net power signal is used for storage charging decisions to capture the adaptability of energy storage under the reliability dispatch model, which is defined below. \begin{definition}[Net Power Signal] Let $C_t(k)$ be a possible value of total available capacity except for energy storage during time interval $t$ for the $k$-th Monte Carlo experiment, where $N_p$ Monte Carlo experiment profiles are generated independently with equal probability contribution.
+The \emph{net power signal} is defined as the total available capacity except for energy storage minus the demand.
+The net power signal at time interval $t$ of the $k$-th Monte Carlo experiment can be expressed as:

 where $L_t(k)$ is the system demand level at time interval $t$ of $k$-th Monte Carlo experiment.
 Because the demand profiles are statistically independent, the final MRI used for capacity accreditation is computed as the average MRI across all profiles.
 In the following sections, we therefore restrict attention to a single profile, denoted by $P_t$. \end{definition}